 Your Case is Too Important to Rely on Silly or Arrogant Lawyer Statements

 As American citizens who want to represent themselves in court, pro se litigants often have to cope with supercilious lawyers.
 Maybe arrogant, disdainful or smug behavior from lawyers stems from law school training—perhaps a course called “Overblown Notions of Self-importance 3100”.
 It’s also likely that lawyers pick up such attitudes from TV shows.

-Whatever the reason, pro se litigants handling eviction, debt collection, divorce, foreclosure and other civil matters are increasingly challenged by patronizing lawyers and judges.
+Whatever the reason, pro se litigants handling cases important to them, like eviction, debt collection, divorce, foreclosure, and other civil matters are increasingly challenged by patronizing lawyers.